jiyuzhuang/jiyuzhuang/README.md

 ### 🧸 About Me

-- 🍁 I'm currently working in Python and TypeScript;
+Writing Python and TypeScript

 ### 🚀 Goals In 2021

-- 🇯🇵 Start to learn a new speaking language;
+- 🇯🇵 Learn a language
-- 👨🏻‍💻 Program in a new programming language;
+- 👾 Learn anothor one

+- 🏃🏻 Running
-- 🧗🏻 Improve climbing skills;
+- 🧗🏻 Climbing
-- 👟 Keep running;
-- 🏂 Try snowboard in winter;
+- 🏂 Snowboard
-- 🍵 Tea, coffee and some alcohol.

 <!--
 **jiyuzhuang/jiyuzhuang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.